Click to enlarge.

 - Prepare participants for mentoring roles

-Full-time women who hold faculty rank from any discipline are eligible with the exception of limited term faculty.
+Full-time women and their allies who hold faculty rank from any discipline are eligible with the exception of limited term faculty.
 Diverse candidates are encouraged to apply.

-- Provide a personal statement of interest in the program
+- Personal statement of interest in the program

 - Curriculum vitae